1. ABOUT THIS POLICY

 - (c) the child is born to a surrogate mother where you are, or your partner is, one of the child’s biological parents, and you expect to obtain a parental order giving you and your partner legal responsibility for the child.

-2.2 Paternity leave is available where a child is placed with you for adoption by an adoption agency, if you have been continuously employed by us for at least 26 weeks ending with the week in which the agency notifies you that you have been matched with a child.
+- 2.2 Paternity leave is available where a child is placed with you for adoption by an adoption agency.

 2.3.
 In adoption or surrogacy cases you may be entitled to take adoption leave instead (see our Adoption Policy).
 However, adoption leave may only be taken by one parent.
 Paternity leave is available to the other parent (of either sex).